2022-2023 Executive Summary

-This year, SCCWRP will continue expanding the bioanalytical screening toolbox and investigating the quantitative linkage between bioassay responses and biological effects in living animals.
+This year, SCCWRP will continue advancing bioanalytical screening methods for screening aquatic environments for a wide variety of CECs.
 SCCWRP will also continue developing and applying targeted and non-targeted chemical analysis methods, as well as novel approaches to passive sampling, to identify and monitor water-soluble CECs and biotoxins in the environment.
 Finally, SCCWRP will continue supporting ongoing efforts to standardize microplastics measurement methods and understand the biological effects of microplastics exposure.
-SCCWRP’s focus for 2020-21 will be on:
+SCCWRP’s focus for 2022-2023 will be on:

-- Bioanalytical screening methods: SCCWRP is continuing to advance the use of high-throughput cellular assays as a cost-effective, rapid tool for screening a wide variety of bioactive CECs in aquatic environments.
+- Advancing bioanalytical screening methods: SCCWRP is continuing to advance the use of high-throughput cellular assays as a cost-effective, rapid tool for screening a wide variety of bioactive CECs in aquatic environments.
 SCCWRP is working to expand the number of cell assay endpoints that can be used for screening multiple additional classes of contaminants in aqueous matrices, including recycled water and ambient water.
-SCCWRP also is continuing to apply these tools to monitoring programs (e.g., Surface Water Ambient Monitoring Program, Southern California Bight Regional Monitoring Program) and to support their transition into routine adoption and use by water recycling agencies, as well as facilitate the incorporation of these tools into large-scale pilot studies, including via the Southern California Bight 2018 Regional Monitoring Program.
-In parallel, SCCWRP will continue to expand the scope of linkage testing using freshwater and estuarine/marine fish species (e.g., fathead minnow, inland silverside) to look for concordance between bioscreening results and the degree of both lethal and non-lethal harm for fish exposed in the lab and in the field.
-To accomplish the latter, researchers will compare bioscreening results with sublethal toxicity endpoints as measures of aquatic health (e.g., gene biomarkers, developmental and immune endpoints) and comparing these endpoints to bioscreening results.
+SCCWRP also is continuing to apply these tools to monitoring programs (e.g., Surface Water Ambient Monitoring Program, Southern California Bight Regional Monitoring Program) and to support their transition into routine adoption and use by water-quality agencies.
+In parallel, SCCWRP is continuing to expand the scope of linkage testing using freshwater and estuarine/marine fish species (e.g., fathead minnow, inland silverside) to look for concordance between bioscreening results and the degree of both lethal and non-lethal harm for fish exposed in the lab and in the field.
+To accomplish the latter, researchers are developing novel sublethal endpoints (e.g., RNA-based gene biomarkers, developmental and immune endpoints) and comparing these endpoints to bioscreening results.